cambiegroup/flowchem/docs/development/foundations/valve_logic.md

 The valve logic, or better specifically, the rotary valve logic, is based on the device's movement and degree of freedom.
 The figure above illustrates an example of a valve.
 The rotary valve has 2 parts.
 The first part, called stator, is fixed and contains the ports, where the tubes are connected.
 The second part, called the rotor, is mobile.
-The rotor can rotate to a specific angle to eastablish a specific connection.
+The rotor can rotate to a specific angle to establish a specific connection through the channels.

 In the figure, the systematic numbering of the nine ports, from 0 to 8, ensures a clear understanding of their relation to the central port.
 The first port, number 1, is always the highest, and the subsequent ports are numbered in a clockwise direction.
+The rotor have two channels, called 9 and 10.
+The numbers used to represent the channels is always above the number of ports in order to avoid misunderstand.

 ![](valve_logic.JPG)